1

 In December 2023, Colorado took action designed to meet the 2025 NOx reduction target.
 The Colorado Air Quality Control Commission achieved this by implementing regulations to reduce emissions from stationary engines and drilling and fracking operations.

-Also in December 2023, the commission established the planning process for actions to meet the 2030 NOx reduction target.
+In December 2023, the commission also established the planning process for actions to meet the 2030 NOx reduction target.
 To help explore options, the commission directed the division and the Colorado Energy and Carbon Management Commission to establish a new NOx Reduction Steering Committee.

 NOx Reduction Steering Committee